Data-Driven Batch Localization and SLAM Using Koopman Linearization: Reduced Constrained Koopman Linearization (RCKL)

-in~\eqref{eq:qr-struct} and~\eqref{eq:slam-block-2-ha}, respectively.
-Then, we can follow the same procedure as before to solve for estimates.
-The complexity of each SQP iteration is the same, possibly with a lower coefficient as a result of the smaller process model.
+which can be written in the familiar block-matrix form of $J(\mbs{q}) = \frac{1}{2} \mbs{e}(\mbs{q})^T \mbs{W}^{-1} \mbs{e}(\mbs{q})$ in~\eqref{eq:cost-orig}.
+This means that the RCKL-SLAM objective is the same form as~\eqref{eq:h-struct}, the CKL-SLAM objective.
+To solve for $\mbs{q}$, we can follow the same procedure as Section~\ref{sec:solve-ckl-slam}.
+The complexity of the SQP iterations are the same, possibly with a lower coefficient owing to the smaller process model.